aomlomics/FAIReSheets/README.md

    **Option A: Using Command Prompt (Windows)**
    - Open Command Prompt (not PowerShell)
-   - Navigate to the FAIReSheets directory
+   - Navigate to the FAIRe2ODE directory
    - Run the following commands:
      ```bash
      conda init cmd.exe